 - Journalist’s Resource.
 Home health care: Research behind the high-demand, low-pay occupation. https://journalistsresource.org/studies/government/health-care/home-health-care-availability-turnover/.
 Published Nov.
 14, 2018.
 Accessed May 23, 2019.

-Tag: Operational Leaders, Health plans, Technology Leaders, Data & Analytics, Data and analytics, Articles and blogs, Strategy Transformational Leaders, Providers, Executive Insights, OptumIQ, AE 20.7 OptumIQ, Clinical Leaders, data and analytics capabilities, Financial Leaders
+Tag: Operational Leaders, Health plans, Technology Leaders, Data & Analytics, Articles and blogs, Data and analytics, Strategy Transformational Leaders, Providers, Executive Insights, AE 20.7 OptumIQ, OptumIQ, Clinical Leaders, data and analytics capabilities, Articles, Financial Leaders